 Build to Rent: What exactly is it?

-You might have heard of the term Build to Rent (BTR or even B2R) – and as you might expect, it's all in the name.
-A housing model originally imported from the United States, Build to Rent property developments cater specifically to the rental market, typically holding more appeal to renters than the traditional private rental sector.
+You might have heard of the term Build to Rent (BTR or even B2R), and as you might expect, it's all in the name.
+A housing model originally imported from the United States, Build to Rent property developments cater specifically to the rental market.
+They typically hold more appeal to renters than the traditional private rental sector.

-The sector in London is booming – with many foreign investors funding the development of new sites.
+The sector in London is booming, with many foreign investors funding the development of new sites.
 September 2020 saw AXA acquiring Dolphin Square, one of London's largest BTR developers, and investment volumes in the UK sector have jumped 30% in the first half of 2021 compared with the same period last year.

 Private Renting vs. Build To Rent

-Renting is an attractive option in a world where many require the flexibility of more than one location, or can't afford to buy just yet.
+Rented accommodation is an attractive option in a world where many require the flexibility of more than one location, or can't afford to buy just yet.
 But what are some of the key differences between Build To Rent and the private rental market?
 BTR eliminates the risk of short-term leases, with options for longer tenancies over three years.

 Additionally, no up-front fees are charged other than deposits, and with one landlord managing a whole development, getting in touch is easier and more efficient than what some tenants may experience with private landlords.
-To qualify as a Build To Rent space, developers must deploy a minimum of 50 living spaces, while tenants must fulfill specific requirements to qualify and meet the cost of living there.
+To qualify as a Build To Rent space, developers must deploy a minimum of 50 living spaces, while tenants must fulfil specific requirements to qualify and meet the cost of living there.

 Is it affordable?

-JLL's Build to Rent Report in 2018 found that regionally renting a build to rent home costs 12% more than the average market price, and 8% more in London.
+JLL's Build to Rent Report in 2018 found that regionally renting a build to rent home costs 12% more than the average market price.
+It's 8% more in London!
 So while you are getting value for money (a 1-minute walk to the gym?
-Yes please!) high-spec living can come at the cost of making it hard to save for a deposit if you wish to purchase your own home later down the line.
+Yes please!) high-spec living can come at the cost of making it hard to save for a deposit.
+Especially if you wish to purchase your own home later down the line.

-Not everyone is happy…
+Not everyone is happy

-Not everyone endorses the idea of Build To Rent schemes planted in local neighborhoods, and the concept has faced some criticism.
+Not everyone endorses the idea of Build To Rent schemes planted in local neighbourhoods.
+Expectedly, the concept has faced some criticism.
 For example, residents in Drumcondra Dublin, have urged local authorities to refuse permission to construct 1,614 build-to-rent apartments.
-A development proposition made by US Property Group Hines.
+This is a development proposition made by US Property Group Hines.

-Likewise, Ged McPartlin, managing Director of Ascend Properties, follows suit and paints a much positive picture, stating: “While developers sense high yield, low-risk opportunities, local authorities sense an opportunity to simultaneously meet the demand for new homes while rejuvenating and reinvigorating their economies and communities by introducing this new, dynamic way of living.”
+Likewise, Ged McPartlin, managing Director of Ascend Properties, follows suit and paints a much more positive picture.
+He states: 'While developers sense high yield, low-risk opportunities, local authorities sense an opportunity to simultaneously meet the demand for new homes while rejuvenating and reinvigorating their economies and communities by introducing this new, dynamic way of living.'